 - 45. Capture the Moment at Ellen Browning Scripps Park

-- What are the top tourist attractions in San Diego, CA?
+- What are the top tourist attractions in San Diego?

-- What are some museums or cultural attractions to visit in San Diego, CA?
+- What are some museums or cultural attractions to visit in San Diego?

-- What are some free or budget-friendly things to do in San Diego, CA?
+- What free or budget-friendly things to do in San Diego?

 - Most significant landmark – USS Midway Museum

-- Best activity for kids – San Diego Zoo
+- Activity for kids – San Diego Zoo

-- Best activity for adults – San Diego Museum of Art
+- Activity for adults – San Diego Museum of Art

-- Best all-around accommodation – Omni San Diego Hotel
+- Place to stay – Omni San Diego Hotel

 Things to Do in San Diego, California